Getting Around Kyrgyzstan: Every Option, Honestly Compared

 Photo: Vilya Shoni / CC BY-SA 4.0 via Wikimedia Commons

 Marshrutkas are privately run minibuses — usually Mercedes Sprinters — that leave when full rather than on a timetable.
 On popular routes that means every 30-60 minutes from early morning until mid-afternoon; on minor routes it can mean one departure a day around 8-9 am.
 You pay the driver in cash (small notes), luggage goes in the back or under seats, and there are no assigned seats, so arrive early for a window.
+If you are tall or carrying a big pack, it is completely normal to buy a second seat — locals do it for cargo all the time, and it turns a miserable six hours into a tolerable one for an extra $6.

 • Bishkek-Karakol: 500-600 KGS, 6-7 hours, departures every 30-60 minutes until about 17:00

-• Bishkek-Cholpon-Ata: 350-400 KGS, 4 hours — see our Cholpon-Ata guide
+• Bishkek-Cholpon-Ata: 350-400 KGS, 4 hours

 • Bishkek-Kochkor: 250-300 KGS, 3.5 hours (the springboard for Song-Kul)